Revenue Act of 1913: Impact and aftermath

 Working with progressive Republicans, Congressional Democrats won passage of the Revenue Act of 1916, which reinstated the federal estate tax, established a tax on the production of munitions, raised the top income tax rate to fifteen percent, and raised the corporate income tax from one percent to two percent.
 That same year, Wilson signed a law that established the Tariff Commission, which was charged with providing expert advice on tariff rates.

 There was an impact for the Cuban tobacco industry concerning their import to the States.
-Theodore Garbade, President of the Union of Manufacturers of Cigars of Cuba laid this out to Cuban´s President Mario G. Menocal.
+Theodore Garbade, President of the Union of Manufacturers of Cigars of Cuba laid this out to Cuban President Mario G. Menocal.

 The Act also created a new group of tax-exempt organizations dedicated to social welfare.
 The provision was a precursor to what is now Internal Revenue Code Section 501(c)(4).

 In the 1920s, Republicans raised tariffs and lowered the income tax.
-Nonetheless, the policies of the Wilson administration had a durable impact on the composition of government revenue, which after the 1920s would primarily come from taxation rather than tariffs.
+Nonetheless, the policies of the Wilson administration had a durable impact on the composition of government revenue, which after the 1920s would primarily come from income taxation rather than tariffs.